 - What does my family think about my living arrangements?

 Each situation is unique, and it will be up to you to decide if you’re ready to move.
 If you’re unsure about moving, it’s a good idea to ask some of your family members what they think about it.
-You may find that they have similar stories about moving into a smaller home that they did to make their lives more convenient as well.
+You may find that they have similar stories about moving into a smaller home or what they did to make their lives more convenient.

 Tips For Downsizing